firecmsco/firecms/website/docs/saving_callbacks.md

 * `status`: EntityStatus New or existing entity

-* `context`: CMSAppContext Context of the app status
+* `context`: FireCMSContext Context of the app status

 #### EntityOnDeleteProps